jahana-cell/3dviewzz/README.md

-# Firebase Studio
+# 3Dviewzz

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter project for 3Dviewzz.

 To get started, take a look at src/app/page.tsx.